juristr/juristr.github.com/_drafts/2016-12-10-let-me-explain-angular-semver.md

 ---

 <div class="article-intro">
-    I just attended <a href="https://ng-be.org/" target="_blank">Belgium's first Angular conference (NG-BE)</a>.
-It was one of the best conferences I've been so far.
-But more on  that later. <a href="" target="_blank">Igor Minar (Angular lead dev)</a> was there as well and made a couple of interesting announcements regarding Angular's release schedule.
-Please read <strong>the entire post</strong>, there are a couple of important things.
+    At the 8th and 9th of December 2016 was <a href="https://ng-be.org/" target="_blank">NG-BE, Belgium’s first Angular conference</a>. <a href="https://twitter.com/IgorMinar" target="_blank">Igor Minar (Angular lead dev)</a> attended as the keynote speaker with some interesting announcements regarding Angular’s release schedule.
+Please read the <strong>entire post</strong>, there are a couple of important things.
 </div>

 {% include postads %}